-Class I bicycle paths or multi-use trails along Highway 1 would alleviate these issues, but is difficult to identify routes that will provide equivalent connectivity without adverse impacts on coastal resources.
+Class I bicycle paths or multi-use trails along Highway 1 would alleviate these issues therefore; separated trails are the preference when feasible and in balance with consideration of other coastal act resources but is difficult to identify routes that will provide equivalent connectivity without adverse impacts on coastal resources.
 Reconfiguration of the existing roadway to create larger shoulders should be considered as an option for making roads safer for all users.
+However, there